MarounGrey-Notes/Tech-Interview-Preparation/Reverse Interview Questions/Role Expectations.md

 If the manager sets the deadline its a red flag.
 Only developers know how long something will take to implement changes.
 The correct answer should be that the developers and manager/business comes to an agreement what a reasonable deadline would be where they consider time to market, scope and balance it with everything else going on.

 ### How do you normally propagate status updates to your managers and stakeholders?
+### What does your onboarding process looks like?
+### How big is the team?
+### How many hours a week do you expect this role to spend in meetings?
+What is your meeting culture like?
+### What are the day to day responsobilities? || Can you describe the typical work day / work week?
+### Who prioritises what's being worked on?
+And what is the process for this?